 02 The rate outlook did the work

-The rally traced back to remarks from the head of the Federal Reserve, who softened expectations of an interest-rate increase.
+The rally traced back to remarks from the head of the Federal Reserve.
+While he stressed that prices are too high and rate hikes remain possible, markets seized on a perceived softening in his tone that eased immediate tightening fears.
 Metals that pay no interest tend to gain when the case for holding cash or bonds weakens.

 A soft June jobs report added to the shift.
 Fewer new jobs than expected gave investors reason to think the central bank has less need to tighten policy.